AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## [Simple style](id:simple_style)

 Now, let's look how to create a simple style and apply it to the chart.
-As we've already said style consists of several elements, here is an XML structure:
+As we've already said style consists of several elements, here is an JSON structure:

 ```
 chart.area(data)